 It is thought that modern humans originated in Africa within the past 200,000 years and evolved from their most likely recent common ancestor, Homo erectus.
 Homo erectus is an extinct species of human that lived between 19 million and 135,000 years ago.
 The name ‘Homo erectus’ means ‘upright man’ in Latin.
 It is thought that Homo erectus is the direct ancestor of modern humans and that the two species shared a common ancestor before that.

-See also What is anole lizard animal?
+See also What is australian kelpie dog animal?

 How long did Australopithecus live